drupal/drupal/composer/Plugin/Scaffold/README.md

 # Drupal Composer Scaffold

+This project provides a composer plugin making the Drupal core Composer package work correctly in a Composer project.

+This takes care of:
-This project provides a composer plugin for placing scaffold files (like `index.php`, `update.php`, …) from the `drupal/core` project into their desired location inside the web root.
+  - Placing scaffold files (like `index.php`, `update.php`, …) from the
+    `drupal/core` project into their desired location inside the web root.
 Only individual files may be scaffolded with this plugin.
+  - Writing an autoload.php file to the web root, which includes the Composer autoload.php file.

 The purpose of scaffolding files is to allow Drupal sites to be fully managed by Composer, and still allow individual asset files to be placed in arbitrary